SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/05-log-requests-in-slack/README.md

 > 2. In the **More** tab, set your SAP Community Display Name in the `SAP_Community_Display_Name`field.
 >
 >     ![More tab config](assets/more-tab-config.png)

+👉 Now that you've configured the Slack integration flow, choose the `Deploy` button to deploy it in the tenant.
+Remember that you can check the deployment process in the `Integration Flow` > `Deployment Status` and in the `Monitor` > `Integrations and APIs` section.

 ### Send BP Dependants Request Log to Slack integration flow